-The Netherlands are a Kingdom so let me introduce you to the Dutch Royal Family.
-The full name of the Dutch King is His Majesty Willem-Alexander Claus George Ferdinand, King of the Netherlands, Prince of Orange-Nassau, Esquire of Amsberg Born in Utrecht, April 27, 1967.
+The Netherlands is a Kingdom so let me introduce you to the Dutch Royal Family.
+The full name of the Dutch King is His Majesty Willem-Alexander Claus George Ferdinand, King of the Netherlands, Prince of Orange-Nassau, Esquire of Amsberg Born in Utrecht, on April 27, 1967.
 Since April 30, 2013 King of the Netherlands.
 He is the eldest child of Princess (the former Queen) Beatrix and Prince Claus.

 King Willem-Alexander and Queen Maxima and the Royal Family